Skip to main content

 3. Set variables for file storages

-Set a variable with parameters for each file store you need to create.
+Define a variable with parameters for each file storage you need to create.

 variable "storages" {